 Along with a peavy, and some brute force, they could build a bridge over the creeks that would then be buried with dirt.
 Most of these culverts lasted about 30 years before the top logs began to fail.

 That brings us to this past summer; it was noticed that the culvert near the Boom Chair was starting to fail, so our team went in, dug the whole section up, and replaced it with a new one.
 No trees were harmed in the making of this culvert.

 One of the biggest changes happening at the resort is going down in lower Currie Bowl.
 This past spring, May 31st to be exact, we had very heavy rainfall that followed some very hot weather, and a consequential mudslide in Currie Bowl.
-The debris flow damaged plugged multiple culverts and trail Our Trail Crew were able to get in there to repair the culverts.
+As the debris flowed down, it damaged and plugged multiple culverts.
+Our Trail Crew, along with assistance from Fiorentino Bros and Ground Tech Engineering were able to get in there to repair the culverts.

 Turning adversity into improvements, the spring mudslide remediation enabled us to improve the exit from Currie Bowl and widen the Gilmar trail.

 As we move closer to winter, we will continue to bring you updates from around the resort, and the work that goes in before we can open our